Quantum simulation of electronic structure via quantum fast multipole method: Additional FMM implementation details

 All versions of FMM make use of the fact that the far-field (source-free) contribution to the potential satisfies the Laplace equation.
 A generic solution to the Laplace equation can be written as

-where $\vb{r}_s$ ($\vb{r}_o$) is the centroid of a box containing a distribution of source (observer) particles, $\theta_{so}$ ($\phi_{so}$) is the polar (azimuthal) angle of the axis of separation between these boxes, and $Y_{lm}$ are the spherical harmonics.
-An expansion of the form in Eq.~\eqref{eq:generic_expansion} in which $L_{lm}=0$ ($M_{lm}=0$) is a multipole (local) expansion.
+where $(r,\theta,\phi)$ are standard spherical coordinates and $Y_{lm}$ are the spherical harmonics.
+Multipole expansions are ones for which the only non-zero coefficients are in $M_{lm}$, and local expansions are ones for which the only non-zero coefficients are in $L_{lm}$.
 In practice, either type of expansion is truncated beyond some fixed order $l=\trunc$ and thus comprised of $(\trunc+1)^2$ terms.

 Everything in the main text is a special case in which $\mathcal{P}=0$.
 In this special case, the multipole expansion coefficient $M_{00}$ for each box is the total charge in that box, and the local expansion coefficient $L_{00}$ for each box is the average far-field contribution to the potential.
+That is, $M_{00}(b)$ is equivalent to $Q_b$ in the main text, and $L_{00}(b)$ is equivalent to $V_b$.
 Higher-order implementations require machinery for storing and manipulating higher moments of the charge distribution and potential.